 In The Netherlands, tuition fees increased just slightly to 1771 Euros a year.
 For most students, a subsidised loan is available in order to cover these expenses.
 Besides, a student grant is available to many students also other EU citizens, if they meet certain criteria.
 Students with a low income can also benefit from other government supports such as a rental allowance.

 Slightly higher, but still moderate are the tuition fees in Italy.
 The allowed maximum for all public universities remained at 2,100 Euros.
 Besides, various scholarships are offered also to foreign students.

 In several countries, especially in Europe, higher education is still for free.
 For example in the following countries:

-In Germany, tuition fees were abolished in nearly all federal states in the last years and even if tuition fees are charged (e.g. in case of exceeding the proposed study time), it is limited to a maximum 1000 a year.
-Besides the existing study support, a new scholarship program has been introduced at federal level, supporting excellent German as well as foreign students with 300 per month.
+In Germany, tuition fees were abolished in nearly all federal states in the last years and even if tuition fees are charged (e.g. in the case of exceeding the proposed study time), it is limited to a maximum 1000 a year.
+Besides the existing study support, a new scholarship program has been introduced at a federal level, supporting excellent German as well as foreign students with 300 per month.

 Also in Finland, studying is still for free in most cases.
 However, since 2010 universities can charge tuition fees for non-EU/EEC students for selected Masters programmes but they are also required to offer a scholarship scheme for those programmes.

 In Poland, studying at public universities remains free as well.
 Besides, financial assistance is given to needy students as well as students showing excellent results in academics or sports.
 Besides that, the average living costs in Poland are still considerably cheaper than in many other (European) countries.

 For residents of the European Union, studying remains also free in Sweden.
 For students coming from outside of the EU countries, fees increased significantly, though.
 Depending on the university and the programme, up to 200,000 SEK (~22,700 Euros) have to be paid.